akbelcolak/language-platform/README.md

 For users:
 You were a pharmacist in your country and you moved to Belgium.
 You have followed dutch courses and now you look for a job.
 But you want to develope your language skills in the field first.
 Well, Linguasphere helps you to find a Pharmacist that looks for a volunteer.
 In our app, you can login, select your skills and find your matches!
 You will see the contact info of the companies that in need of volunteers.

+For developers:
+This is a fullstack web app that we created as a team to develope skilss such as GitHub woteamwork We used latest technologies and aimed root package.json serves for back-end and client file serves for front-end.

 ## Contributing

 We have 6 contributers in this repository.
 Our rules are simple: